sjgflaied/IMT542-Final-Project/README.md

 #### Functional Requirements

-1. Return aggregate mental-health prevalence and a computed risk score for each of the 50 U.S. states.
+1. Return aggregate mental-health prevalence and a computed risk score.
-2. Support lookup by individual state abbreviation.
+2. Support lookup by individual zip-code level abbreviation.
 3. Support filtering by computed risk tier (`High`, `Moderate`, `Low`).
-4. Return a national-summary endpoint with averages and tier counts.
+4. Return a summary endpoint with averages and tier counts.
-5. Return a surge-prediction endpoint listing only states that meet the surge criterion.
+5. Return a surge-prediction endpoint listing only zip codes that meet the surge criterion.
 6. Every response must include provenance fields (`data_source`, `model_version`).
 7. The data file backing the API must be regenerable from a single Python script.